SummaryRead the full fact sheet

-If you are at high risk of bowel cancer you may need a colonoscopy every five years.
+If you are at high risk of bowel cancer you may need a every five years.
 During this test, the doctor inserts a slender instrument called a colonoscope through the anus to visually check your rectum and large bowel for any abnormalities.

 Eye tests for men

 Eyesight tends to deteriorate with age.
 Serious eye conditions such as , , and macular degeneration are more common with age, so it’s recommended that men older than 60 years have an eye exam every year.

 You might need to be tested more often if you have certain risk factors, such as: